nickangmc/password-cracker/README.md

 ### Diffie-Hellman Key Exchange Protocol

-The following diagram shows how the protocol works:
+The following diagram shows how the protocol works in a simplified way:

 ![Diffie-Hellman Protocol](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a9/Diffie-Hellman_Key_Exchange.png/451px-Diffie-Hellman_Key_Exchange.png)